gabriel-cacayan/js-cheatsheet/README.md

 This concept is known as **hoisting**.
 Variables in JavaScript are, in a sense, "hoisted" (or "lifted") to the top of the function or statement.
 However, variables that are hoisted return a value of `undefined`.
 So even if you declare and initialize after you use or refer to this variable, it still returns `undefined`.

+> **Note:**  If you hoist (call) your variable before defining it, it will say undefined case first needs to be defined and then called.
+But functions by themselvs can be hoisted at the top (not in case of being declared in a variable) so if you call a function before declaring it it will work.
+But not in variable AT ANY CASE.

 ```javascript
 // Example 1
 console.log(x === undefined); // true